PratikZende/scripts/README.md

 **The Ultimate Build Tool for HTML5 Games**

-`@smoud/scripts` is a powerful build tool for HTML5 games, designed to streamline development, optimization, and packaging for multiple platforms, including web browsers, game portals (CrazyGames, Poki, ...), social media (Facebook, Snapchat, TikTok, ...), mobile, and Web3/blockchain platforms.
+`@smoud/scripts` is a powerful build tool for HTML5 games, designed to streamline development, optimization, and packaging for multiple platforms, including web browsers, game portals, social media, mobile, and web3 platforms.
 This tool provides a one-command solution to handle platform-specific requirements, asset optimization, and build automation.

 ## Features